Sophie Watts

-Sophie Watts (born in 1985) is a British-born entrepreneur, serial investor and media executive.
-She was the founding President of the global movie and TV studio STX Entertainment.
-Watts is notable for being the only female media executive in history to have built a Hollywood film studio from the ground up, a company that was valued at over US $2.5 billion at her departure.
+Sophie Watts (born in 1985) is a British-born media and technology executive and entrepreneur.
+She is best known as the founding President of STX Entertainment, where she helped build the company from inception into a global film and television studio valued at more than US$2 billion during her tenure.
+Her work has spanned film, television, and digital content, live events, and technology-related media ventures.

 Personal life

 Watts was born in London, England, the daughter of music video and music film producer Tessa Watts - one of the pioneers of the music video industry at Virgin Records - and rock journalist and newspaper editor Michael Watts.
 She grew up in London and Bedfordshire and attended Gonville and Caius College at the University of Cambridge.
-She graduated with First-Class Honours (summa cum laude) in History (Master's), and was awarded recognition as a Senior Scholar of her college, with a thesis in economic history.
+She graduated with First-Class Honours (summa cum laude) in History (MA, specializing in Economic History), and was awarded recognition as a Senior Scholar of her college.

 Early career

-Early in her career, Watts worked in music film, videos and programming with artists including Sir Paul McCartney, Sir Elton John, U2, Beyoncé, Madonna, and Mariah Carey.
-She has estimated to have worked on over 100 live shows.
+Early in her career, Watts worked in music film production with artists including Sir Paul McCartney, Sir Elton John, U2, Beyoncé, Madonna, and Mariah Carey.
 She moved to Los Angeles in 2007, where she was a producer and financier on film projects including the documentary Bully.
 The film was awarded the Producers Guild of America (PGA) Stanley Kramer award in 2013, honoring productions and individuals that “illuminate and raise public awareness of important social issues.”
 By 2014, the film had been viewed by over 3.5 million secondary students across the United States.

 STX Entertainment

-Origins

-In 2011, Watts started working with Robert "Bob" Simonds to build a next-generation film and television studio that would “make, market and distribute star-driven, commercial" content.
-Incubated with capital from private equity firm TPG Growth, the company grew to secure capital from investors including private equity company Hony Capital, Chinese streaming giant Tencent, the Hong Kong communications and technology company PCCW, and the world's largest international cable company Liberty Global.
+In 2011, Watts started working with Robert "Bob" Simonds to build STX Entertainment, a film and television studio that would “make, market and distribute star-driven, commercial" content.
+The company was incubated with capital from TPG Growth and later secured investment from Hony Capital, Tencent, PCCW, Liberty Global, and other institutional investors.
 In 2014, STX announced that it had secured over $1 billion in financing.
-During Watts's tenure, STX Entertainment grew from inception into a media conglomerate which, based on preliminary paperwork for its planned initial public offering, valued the company at over US$2.5 billion.